-Gingivitis is one of the most common gum diseases that occur in the human mouth.
-The condition is caused by the buildup of plaque on the teeth.
+Gingivitis is one of the most common gum diseases in the human mouth.
+The buildup of plaque on the teeth causes the condition.
 Plaque is a sticky substance everyone has in their mouths.

 Plaque attaches itself to the teeth.
 If it is not removed from the teeth, plaque can cause the gums around the teeth to become inflamed.
 This inflammation is called gingivitis.
-When gingivitis is not treated, it can lead to a worse infection called periodontitis.
+When gingivitis is not treated, it can lead to a worse periodontitis infection.
 This infection can result in tooth loss.

 What are the risk factors for developing gingivitis?